 So, as endometriosis sufferers, we have a tendency to hold our stomachs back a little.
 I do anyways.
 I think it is like a protective thing.
 It is an area that we feel is sensitive, so we hold it back a little and don’t stick it out too far, in case it gets hit by something.
 I personally know that my posture reflects this.
 I think it is this posture which then creates other imbalances and pains in our back.
 I know my posture has never been great and I tend to hold my head quite a bit forward.
 This causes me pain in my shoulders and down my back.

-I have also noticed that I used to hold or clamp my stomach muscles quite abit.
+I have also noticed that I used to hold or cramp my stomach muscles quite a bit.
 I believe this weakens the lower back muscles and this means when we then have to do any heavy lifting, they just don’t cope with it.

 So, what can we do to improve our posture and our weakened lower back?

-I have personally found, focusing on my posture and recognising that the spine needs to essentially be aligned and hold us up.
+I have personally found, focusing on my posture and recognizing that the spine needs to essentially be aligned and hold us up helps.
 We shouldn’t need to use muscles to hold ourselves up or sit up right.
 When we use muscles, we tire and they get tense and sore.